Stock vs. Broth

 Stock is made from bones and connective tissue for body and richness; broth is made from meat for direct flavor.
 Both have different culinary uses.

-Stock and broth are two of the most fundamental liquids in cooking, yet they are often confused.
+Stock and broth are two of the most fundamental liquids in cooking, yet they're often confused.
 Stock is made by simmering bones and connective tissue to extract collagen, which converts to gelatin and gives the liquid rich body.
 Broth is made by simmering meat (sometimes on the bone) for a shorter time, producing a lighter liquid with more immediate, meaty flavor.

 The key differences